Chao-Xi/jxazurebook/docs/az104/3indentity.md

 * Create instance of that service known as a tenant inside of geographical regions like the United States.
 * Tenant of Azure Active Directory will be running on servers allocated for Azure Active Directory global service inside of that geographical region.
 *  **Identity objects, like users and groups, devices, and applications are all going to exist**.

+### Gpt summary

+1. **Planning for Azure Organization:**
+	- Importance of planning the organization structure for Azure adoption.
+	- Understanding the setup of the first Azure Active Directory (AD) tenant.
+	- Security considerations when setting up the tenant, including best practices like self-service password reset and multi-factor authentication.

+2. **Creating and Managing Azure AD Tenant:**
+	- Process of creating an Azure AD tenant, including selecting the tenant type, configuring settings, and region selection.
+	- Populating the tenant with identity resources like users, groups, and devices.
+	- Managing applications, including using existing app gallery apps and registering custom applications.
+	- Implementing hybrid identity solutions to sync on-premises identities with Azure AD.

+3. **Tenant Management and Monitoring:**
+	- Managing tenant security settings such as multi-factor authentication and conditional access policies.
+	- Configuring password reset options and mobile device management (MDM).
+	- Customizing domain names and using Azure AD Connect for identity synchronization.
+	- Licensing management, application registration, device management, user and group creation, and external collaboration.
+	- Assigning roles to users for specific administrative tasks, such as billing administrator roles.

+4. **Key Takeaways:**
+	- Understanding Azure Active Directory as a global service within Azure cloud.
+	- Creation of an Azure AD tenant within specific geographical regions.
+	- Tenant hosting on Azure AD global service servers in the chosen region.
+	- Identity resources (users, groups, devices, applications) reside within the tenant for access to Azure resources.

 ## 3 Creating and Managing Users